SayedFazal/Internet-Programming/OPS/README.md

 1. Clone this repository:
 2. Move project files to your local server directory (e.g., 'htdocs' for XAMPP).
 3. Create a database 'voting' in MySQL.
-4. Import the provided SQL file ('database.sql') into MySQL.
+4. Import the provided SQL file ('Database.sql') into MySQL.
 5. Update database credentials in 'api/connect.php'.
 6. Start Apache & MySQL from XAMPP and open:
    ```